HungryTurtleCode/htc_website/jekyll/_drafts/parallax-mountains.md

 const title = document.querySelector('.firstpage h1');
 {% endraw %}{% endhighlight %}

-Then inside the scoll event listener we want to grab hold of the total scroll offset and define the length of the zoom animation through the mountains.
+Then inside the scroll event listener we want to grab hold of the total scroll offset and define the length of the zoom animation through the mountains.
 This length will be a pixel value.
 For example if we define the length to be 500 then the animation will take 500 pixels of scrolling to complete.

 {% highlight javascript linenos%}{% raw %}
 document.addEventListener('scroll', () => {